blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance:  60ft
 Duration: Instantaneous
-You select a 10ft sphere centered on a point within range and exact the wither and bloom on it.
+You select a 10ft sphere centered on a point within range and exact the wither or bloom on it.
 The wither allows you to select creatures and force a CON save to halve 2d6 necrotic damage.
 Bloom allows one creature in the area to roll it's stamina die and regain as much hit points, including your spellcasting ability modifier.
 ```

 ```